7 Simple Things I Did To Set Up Our Homeschooling Room

-Don’t you just love walking into a classroom the first day of school and looking at all the posters and decorations the teacher has put up on the walls?
-I went to public school and I absolutely loved it when the teacher would change the wall posters to match the new seasons, or a new holiday.
+Don’t you just love walking into a classroom on the first day of school and looking at all the posters and decorations the teacher has put up on the walls?
+I went to public school and I absolutely loved it when the teacher would change the wall posters to match the new seasons or a new holiday.
 It just made it more fun to learn.

 Why not do that in our own homeschool classroom?

 I found these posters at Mardel.
 I focused on these particular ones right now, because I have one child learning fractions.
-Of course the United States map is a must so they can readily look at where each state is located.
+Of course, the United States map is a must so they can readily look at where each state is located.
 We also have a poster of the solar system.
 It is neat to see how small the Earth looks compared to all the other planets.